marina601/scooter-circle/README.md

 #### Hero Image

 - The Scooter Circle features a hero image of the man ready to ride his scooter, who is putting on the helmet.
 The picture is set in an urban setting which is perfect for the target audience.
-The site testimony is overlayed is positioned on the left-hand side to give a better view of the hero image.
+The site testimony is positioned on the left-hand side to give a better view of the hero image.

 - The testimony contains box shadows `box-shadow:  15px 5px 8px rgba(0, 0, 0, 0.8);` which makes it stand out for better visual effect.
 On the mobile screen view the testimony is positioned in the middle and does cover the face of the man on the scooter, however, the decision has been made not to fix it, because the testimony div contains important information about the website and why people might choose electric transportation.
 Also, the hero image is fixed, therefore the user will be able to see it once the user scrolls up.